bradleypeabody/godap/README.md

 Dependencies
 ------------

-ASN.1+BER encoding decoding is done with this: github.com/go-asn1-ber/asn1-ber
+ASN.1+BER encoding and decoding is done with this: https://github.com/go-asn1-ber/asn1-ber

 It works, it's cool.